Puy Gros from Niervèze

 Niervèze.

-In the centre of Niervèze, note the communal oven that was in operation until the Second World War, the fountain (drinking water) and the shoe loom.
+In the centre of Niervèze, note the communal oven which was in use until the Second World War, the fountain (drinking water) and the blacksmith’s workshop.

-Passing through pastureland, remember to close the fences.
+Passing through grazing land, please remember to close the gates.

 Dogs are strongly discouraged.
-Salers cows are very protective animals and will not hesitate to charge your four-legged friend.
+Salers cattle are very protective animals and will not hesitate to charge at your four-legged friend.

 Worth a visit